bell-kevin/cs5580f25redWineEDA/report/video_presentation_script.md

   - Scatter plot (Figure 1): "The alcohol vs. quality scatter shows a clear positive slope, especially for scores 7 and 8."
 Mention overlay of colour-coded quality levels.
   - Correlation bar chart (Figure 2): "Alcohol's correlation with quality is 0.48, sulphates 0.25, citric acid 0.23, while volatile acidity is the strongest negative at -0.39."
   - Box plots (Figure 3): "The volatility box plots tighten as quality increases—higher-quality wines keep volatile acidity within a narrower band."
+  - Acidity–sulfur scatter (Figure 4): "Plotting volatile acidity against total sulfur dioxide shows that the heaviest SO₂ additions co-occur with high volatility in lower-quality wines."

+## 5:30 – 6:45 · Acidity–Sulfur Interaction Deep Dive
+- Display the sulfur–acidity scatter beside the regression summary table.
+- Scripted callouts:
+  - "To quantify the relationship, we fitted a linear model with volatile acidity, sulphates, and their interaction.
+It explains about 17.7% of the variance in quality."
+  - "Coefficients: volatile acidity at -1.03, sulphates at +1.20, and their interaction at -0.86.
+The negative interaction captures diminishing returns from sulphates when volatility is high."
+  - "Quality-specific slopes in Table 5 show sulfur dioxide dropping sharply with volatility for low-quality wines but turning positive by quality 8, indicating elite wines pair measured sulphur with controlled acidity."

 ## 5:15 – 6:15 · Highlighting an Anomaly or Pattern
 - "One intriguing pattern involves sulphate-heavy wines.
 The mean-by-quality table shows sulphates rising with quality up to the mid-tier, but the anomalies we spotted indicate that extreme sulphate levels can coincide with lower quality.
 These wines might be over-compensating for microbial stability and paying a sensory penalty."
 - "We also observed a handful of high-chloride samples with low quality scores—worth flagging for lab re-checks."

+## 6:45 – 7:45 · Principal Components & Segmentation Signals
+- Display the PCA scatter (Figure 5) alongside the variance and loading tables.
+- Narration:
+  - "Principal component analysis on the standardized chemistry explains 45.7% of variance in the first two axes."
+  - "PC1 contrasts structural acids and density against pH and alcohol, while PC2 captures sulfur management and residual sugar."
+  - "High-quality wines (scores 7–8) cluster with positive PC1 and moderate PC2, reinforcing the balanced acidity–sulfur profile."

-## 6:15 – 8:00 · Synthesis of Findings
+## 7:45 – 9:00 · Synthesis of Findings
 - "Putting the evidence together, we can characterise high-scoring wines as having: higher alcohol, moderate sulphates, elevated citric acid, and notably lower volatile acidity."
 - "These relationships validate our initial hypotheses about alcohol and volatile acidity.
-Sulphates behave more like a sweet spot variable: moderate boosts quality, but extreme values coincide with outliers."
+Sulphates behave more like a sweet spot variable: moderate boosts quality, but extreme values coincide with outliers unless volatility is low."
-- "The clustering cues in the scatter plot and box plots suggest at least two segments—average wines rated 5–6 and a higher-quality cluster at 7–8 with distinct chemistry."
+- "The interaction model and PCA projection both reveal two actionable segments—mainstream wines rated 5–6 and a tightly clustered premium group at 7–8 with cohesive chemistry."

-## 8:00 – 9:30 · Future Research & Predictive Plan
+## 9:00 – 10:00 · Future Research & Predictive Plan
 - Display slide titled "Next Steps" with three bullets.
 - Narration:
   - "First, we'll develop predictive models—regularised regression, gradient boosting, and tree ensembles—to estimate quality.
 We'll include interactions like alcohol with density and sulphates with volatile acidity."
-  - "Second, we'll pursue segmentation via Gaussian mixtures or density-based clustering to formalise the latent subgroups."
+  - "Second, we'll pursue segmentation via Gaussian mixtures or density-based clustering, seeding the models with the PCA structure we observed."
   - "Third, we'll simulate experimental adjustments—for example, targeting lower volatile acidity—to estimate potential gains using causal inference tools such as propensity score weighting."
 - "We also raised new questions: Are there vintage or producer effects missing here?
 Could blending strategies mitigate the identified deficiencies?"

-## 9:30 – 10:30 · Conclusion & Call to Action
+## 10:00 – 10:45 · Conclusion & Call to Action
 - "To wrap up, this EDA met our objectives: we characterised the data, answered the three core questions with statistics and visuals, and charted next steps."
 - "Key takeaways: alcohol and balanced sulphates are friends of quality, volatile acidity is a consistent detractor, and there are actionable subgroups to explore."
 - "Thank you for watching.
 On behalf of Kevin, Angelie, and Dani, we invite you to check the written report and the repository for reproducible code."